-6/19/19 - 6/22/19 (at 11:59 p.m.)
+7/1/2020 - 7/4/2020 (at 11:59 p.m.)

-Examination 3 is based on i) Women and the Tourism Industry, ii) Impacts and Gender Perspectives, and iii) Women and Sex Tourism (and includes information from all required readings and lecture notes)
+Examination 3 is based on i) Sociocultural and Environmental Impacts of Tourism, ii) Destination Development, iii) Sustainable Tourism, and iv) Tourism Research (and includes information from all required readings and lecture notes)

-Note: Faculty reserves the right to alter the schedule as necessary.
+\\\Note: Faculty reserves the right to alter the schedule as necessary.

-Please note that while there are weekends included in the module dates, enough weekdays have been included consistent with the turnaround time for this short, intensive, Summer session.
+\\\\Please note that while there are weekends included in the module dates, enough weekdays have been included consistent with the turnaround time for this short, intensive, Summer session.